sugarlabs/sugar-docs/build.rst

 -------------------------

-To add support for other distributions you first need to add a plugin, implementing the following classes.
+To add support for other distributions you first need to add a plugin, implementing the PackageManager and DistroInfo interfaces.
 It helps to take a look at the existing implementations in devbot/plugins.

-.. automodule:: devbot.plugins.interfaces
-   :members:

 The next step is to provide distributions specific package names.
 To do so, edit the config/packages/deps.json file (or the one with your system version).